paulrobertlloyd/paulrobertlloyd-v3/source/styleguide/_pages/02-scopes.markdown

 [Go to the home page](/) or [return to the top of this page](#top).

 ### Stressed emphasis
 The `em` element is used to denote text with stressed emphasis, i.e., something you'd pronounce differently.
-Where italicizing is required for stylistic differentiation, the `i` element may be preferable.
+Where italicising is required for stylistic differentiation, the `i` element may be preferable.
 Example:

 You simply _must_ try the negitoro maki!